GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 upload.

-Use the same file for front and back images, but you must alternate between two files on succesive attempts.
+Use the same file for front and back images, but you must alternate between two files on successive attempts.
 The UI will not let you try twice in a row with the same file.

 A pair of suitable files is: